keshav-04/Deepfake-Detection/README.md

 3. Yashasav Prajapati

 ## Introduction
 The project aims to detect deepfake images.
-The project challenge was taken from here.
+We used tensorflow and keras to build the model.
+Inorder to train the model efficiently, we used early stopping and model checkpointing.
+We also used data augmentation[this was done locally] to increase the size of the dataset.

 ## Dataset and Problem Statement
 The dataset and problem statement was taken from the following link: